Vandivier/afterecon/content/2014-03-05-christianity-is-personal-but.md

 ---
-title: Christianity is Personal, BUT
+title: "Christianity is Personal, BUT"
 date: 2014-03-05 04:45:37
 author: John Vandivier
 ---